How Flow Cytometry is Used to Study Infectious Disease

-How Flow Cytometry is Used to Study Infectious Disease

 Flow cytometry has been around for decades and has contributed to vital research on deadly diseases like cancer, malaria, tuberculosis, and HIV, both in the lab and out in the field.
 Not only does it help advance known treatments and therapies for various chronic diseases, but it also helps understand and develop treatment for emerging infectious diseases.

 So how does flow cytometry relate to a hot topic like infectious disease?

-And how exactly do you use it to study infectious disease?
+And how exactly is flow cytometry used to study infectious disease?

 Read on for more on how the cell sorter works, how it’s used for infectious disease research, and which devices are best for the process.

 What is a Flow Cytometer?